The Butcher's Block, Long Branch, NJ:

 Liquor: BYOB.

 The Butcher's Block is a mecca for meat lovers.
-They are a whole animal, "farm to table" butcher shop, restaurant, coffee bar, and a market, all in one that serves up some of the best meats in Central Jersey.
+They are a whole animal, "farm to table" butcher shop, restaurant, coffee bar, and a market, all in one that serves some of the best meats in Central Jersey.

 The Butcher's Block is the creation Tom D'Ambrisi.
 It's attached to D'Ambrisi Wholesale Foods a meat-distribution company run by his father, Rudy, and brother, Rudy Jr.

-Tom D'Ambrisi and his wife, Cara, converted office space and a refrigerated area from D'Ambrisi Wholesale Foods into a restaurant, butcher shop, coffee bar and market complex.
+Tom D'Ambrisi and his wife, Cara, converted office space and a refrigerated area from D'Ambrisi Wholesale Foods into a restaurant, butcher shop, coffee bar, and market complex.
 The name of the complex "The Butcher's Block" was coined with the idea that "the butcher is the heart of the block."

-This small family owned restaurant has an upscale rustic, unique design.
-The NYC style ambiance is homey, nostalgic and aesthetically pleasing.
-It takes you back in time to an old NYC neighborhood block in the meat district.
-The decor uses a lot of exposed brick, wood, and metal.
-The layout gives off a hip, trendy, vibe throughout the different themed rooms.
-They have a butchers room where you can select your meats, a cafe area called the Warehouse Cafe, and The Block Parlor, the main dining area.
+They have a butcher's room where you can select your meats, a cafe area called the Warehouse Cafe, and The Block Parlor, the main dining area.
 The rooms are small, with only a couple of tables in each.
 During the warmer months, there is outside seating on tables and benches.

 The wait staff is friendly. welcoming, and attentive.
-Hands on owner Tom D'Ambrisi can be seen roaming the complex with a passion to ensure the diners are having a positive, memorable dining experience.
+Hands-on owner Tom D'Ambrisi can be seen roaming the complex with a passion to ensure the diners are having a positive, memorable dining experience.

-The Butcher's Bock is open 5 days/week:
+The Butcher's Bock is open 5 days/week: for lunch Tuesday - Saturday, & six days for dinner Tuesday - Sunday.